-Angaben in Millionen Euro Solvency II IFRS Remeasurement Deferred tax liabilities 645 424 221
+In € million Solvency II IFRS Remeasurement Deferred tax liabilities 868 52 817

-Table 68: Deferred tax liabilities
+Table 67: Deferred tax liabilities

 Differences between the Solvency II and IFRS values arise through the different reference values used to recognise deferred tax liabilities.
-Deferred tax liabilities are recognised in the solvency balance sheet in respect of differences in carrying amounts between the tax and solvency balance sheets, whereas deferred tax liabilities in the IFRS consolidated financial statements are recognised for differences in carrying amounts between the tax and the IFRS balance sheets.
+Deferred tax liabilities are recognised in the solvency balance sheet in respect of differences in carrying amounts between the tax base and the solvency balance sheet.
+By contrast, deferred tax liabilities in the IFRS consolidated financial statements are recognised based on the different measurements between the tax balance sheet and the IFRS consolidated financial statements.
 If the difference between IFRS or solvency financial statements and the tax base means that the tax expense is too low in relation to the reference figures, and the tax expense shortfall will reverse in subsequent financial years, a liability must be recognised in accordance with IAS 12 for future tax expense.